 Even if there aren’t any discounts involved, I still like to get things off of my plate.
 That’s why I went ahead and renewed my vehicle registration for 2019, even though I have until March 31st to get it done.

 Since we have a lot of newly arrived expats in the area who are probably unfamiliar with how or when to renew their vehicle registrations, I decided to do a quick post on the subject.

 When to Renew

-You are required to renew your vehicle registration (tarjeta de circulación) every year by March 31st.
+You must renew their vehicle registration annually by March 31st.

 How to Renew Online

 You can renew easily online by going to the following website: